lunarcloud/qt-enhanced-project-template/README.md

 Install
 -------
 git clone into the qt creator's templates/wizards folder.
-This way updating and commiting fixes will be a nap!
+This way updating and commiting fixes will be a snap!

 ### Windows
 `C:\Qt\Qt5.X.X\Tools\QtCreator\share\qtcreator\templates\wizards`